SCHOOLS, COMMUNITY SERVICES & MORE

 Fire Chief: Chris Ameen

 Lawton started a First Response Rescue service in 1973.
-Volunteers responded to calls with private vehicles and eventually we were able to purchase used rescue vehicles.
-In 1991 we purchased our first new ambulance and started transporting our patients rather than relying on ambulances from our neighboring communities.
+Volunteers loaded up our equipment and responded to calls with their personal vehicles.
+We eventually were able to purchase used rescue vehicles.
+In 1991 we purchased our first new ambulance for $49,391 and started transporting our patients rather than relying on ambulances from our neighboring communities.
 A second new ambulance was purchased in 1998.
-A third new ambulance was purchased in 2005 at a cost of $104,775, our fourth new ambulance was purchased in 2008 at a cost of $125,105, our fifth new ambulance was purchased July 2013 for $133,954.
+A third new ambulance was purchased in 2005 at a cost of $104,775.
+Our fourth new ambulance was purchased in 2008 at a cost of $125,105 and our fifth new ambulance was purchased in July 2103 for $133,954.
+Our sixth new ambulance was purchased in February 2017 for a cost of $145,632.

-We are proud to announce our sixth new ambulance arrived in February 2017.
-It is a 2017 Chevrolet G4500 purchased from Klocke's Emergency Vehicles in Sterling, Illinois and was manufactured at their plant in Sumner, Iowa.
-Delivered purchase price was $145,632.
+We are proud to announce our seventh new ambulance arrived in June 2022 for a cost of $173,671.
+It is a 2022 Chevrolet G4500 purchased from Emergency Vehicle Sales in Sterling, Illinois and was built to our specs in their plant in Sumner, Iowa.
+No tax money was used to purchase the new ambulance.
+All money was from patient transport charges and donations.

-Lawton Ambulance serves 72 square miles which consists of Banner Township, Concord Township, The City of Lawton and the Char-Mac Assisted Care facility.
-Our boundaries by directions are North to the Plymouth County line, south to Hwy 20 West bound side, East to Moville boundary, and West to Sioux City which includes a portion of the Highway 75 bypass.
+Lawton Ambulance serves 72 square miles which consists of Banner and Concord Townships plus the City of Lawton and Lawton Senior Living.
+Our boundaries by directions are North to the Plymouth County line, South to Hwy 20 West bound side, East to Moville’s boundary and West to Sioux City which includes part of the Hwy 20 bypass.

 Fire and Ambulance Grants